Mary Anne Adams: ZAMI NOBLA

-As a child, Adams knew an elderly woman that she called "Miss Savannah" who she spent ample time with.
+As a child, Adams knew an elder woman that she called "Miss Savannah" who she spent ample time with.
 This bond is what later sparked Adam's interest in aging, specifically in Black lesbians.
 On her 34th birthday, Adams made the choice to move to Atlanta, Georgia to further pursue her education and career.
 There she became an executive board member of ZAMI, which was founded by Iris Rafi.
 Adams merged these two important aspects of her life, creating her nonprofit organization she named ZAMI NOBLA (National Organization of Black Lesbians on Aging).
-The primary motivations behind launching ZAMI NOBLA were to combat the invisibility of elderly Black lesbians within the queer community and to help them learn about and cope with the aging process.
-Along with mental health support, ZAMI NOBLA aids in providing/finding housing for elderly Black women who otherwise could not find any on their own.
+The primary motivations behind launching ZAMI NOBLA were to combat the invisibility of elder Black lesbians within the queer community and to help them learn about and cope with the aging process.
+Along with mental health support, ZAMI NOBLA aids in providing/finding housing for elder Black women who otherwise could not find any on their own.
 They focus on the intersectionality of being an older, Black, lesbian, and oftentimes poor, woman in the United States.